» Request a Second Opinion

 This gets sent off and I really believe it’s important and it helps patients because you will find that there may be unexpected cancer there during the operation and we will have that result back in 15 minutes so we can modify the operation, rather than waiting two or three days after the operation and finding out the cancer is unexpectedly beyond the confines of the prostate and at that stage it’s too late to remove further tissue.

-Some centres don’t do this because it’s a lot of trouble to go through but I’ve done this with my pathologist from day one with all 350 cases, they’re very, very good at now, they do it in 15 minutes, it doesn’t slow our operation up at all and patients when they have this, when they have this explained to them they understand that it’s important and they all you know they all feel very confident that we’re doing that additional work in theatre.
+Some centres don’t do this because it’s a lot of trouble to go through but I’ve done this with my pathologist from day one with 2000 cases, they’re very, very good at now, they do it in 15 minutes, it doesn’t slow our operation up at all and patients when they have this, when they have this explained to them they understand that it’s important and they all you know they all feel very confident that we’re doing that additional work in theatre.